 Rama is a divine prince who lived centuries before the story was written (perhaps around 300 BCE).
 He and his brothers embody the ideals of loyalty and honor.
 They are faithful and dutiful sons, affectionate brothers and loving husbands, men who speak the truth, who are stern, who persevere but are ready and willing to make sacrifices for the sake of virtue against the evils of greed, lust and deceit.

-The Mahabharata, meaning Great India, is said to have been written by a Brahmin named Vyasa between 400 and 100 BCE, but no one really knows.
+The Mahabharata, meaning Great India, is said to have been written by a Brahman named Vyasa between 400 and 100 BCE, but no one really knows.
 Across centuries, priestly writers and editors with different attitudes in different centuries were to add to the work, and the Mahabharata emerged three times its original size.

 A part of the Mahabharata is the "Lord's Song" and includes the Bhagavad Gita, commonly called the Gita.
 It became Hinduism's most popular scripture, to be read by many for daily reference – a work that Mahatma Gandhi would describe as an infallible guide to conduct.